linode/docs/docs/applications/configuration-management/use-hashicorp-vault-for-secret-management/index.md

 There are two configurable options to choose when performing the initialization step.
 The first value is the number of key shares which controls the total number of unseal keys that Vault will generate.
 The second value is the key threshold, which controls how many of these unseal key shares are required before Vault will successfully unseal itself.
 Unsealing is required whenever Vault is restarted or otherwise brought online after being in a previously offline state.

 To illustrate this concept, consider a secure server in a datacenter.
-Because the Vault database is only decrypted in-memory, stealing or bringing the server offline for any reason will leave the only copy of Vault's database on the filesystem in encrypted form or "sealed".
+Because the Vault database is only decrypted in-memory, stealing or bringing the server offline for any reason will leave the only copy of Vault's database on the filesystem in encrypted form, or "sealed".

 When starting the server again, a key share of 3 and key threshold of 2 means that 3 keys exist, but at least 2 must be provided at startup for Vault to derive its decryption key and load its database into memory for access once again.

 The key share count ensure that multiple keys can exist at different locations for a degree of fault tolerance and backup purposes.
 The key threshold count ensures that compromising one unseal key does is not sufficient to decrypt Vault data alone.

 1. Choose a value for the number of key shares and key threshold.
-Your situation may vary, but as an example, consider a team of three human Vault operators.
+Your situation may vary, but as an example, consider a team of three people in charge of operating Vault.
 A key share of 3 ensures that each member holds one unseal key.
 A key threshold of 2 means that no single operator can lose their key and compromise the system or steal the Vault database without coordinating with another operator.

 2. Using these chosen values, execute the initialization command.
 Be prepared to save the output that is returned from the following command, as **it will only appear this once**.